Is Vladimir Putin Trump's top adviser on Syria?

 If the US withdraws before its Syrian allies are strong enough, Iran will immediately establish that Tehran-Damascus land bridge that Trump himself warned about.
 Iran would cement its power in Syria and Lebanon.
 That would make the Middle East even more unstable, with Iran at Israel's doorstep and Saudi Arabia's tension with Iran greatly magnified.

 So, Trump has a dilemma.
-There's his "America First" instinct to step back from the Middle East and bring the troops home (an instinct that, incidentally, is not unlike Obama's.)
+There's his "America First" instinct to step back from the Middle East and bring the troops home (an instinct that, incidentally, is not unlike Obama's).
 And then, there is his commitment to deter Iran from escalating its strength in the region.

 He can bring the troops home or he can deter Iran.
 Which will it be?